louis-whitehat/vocabu-larry/README.md

 ## How to run CLI?

-> dotnet fsi cli\trainer.fsx english.txt
+> dotnet fsi cli/trainer.fsx dictionaries/english.txt

 ## How to run Web?